mariuszsokolowski/allegro-microservices/src/productservice/README.md

-# 📦 orderservice
+# 📦 productservice
-The microservice is responsible for managing orders with Allegro's API.
+The microservice is responsible for products with Allegro's API.

 ## :mechanical_leg: Installation
 ### :pushpin: Prerequisites